Holle Abee has long experience fishing, crabbing, and hunting in the Southern US.

 Bream: Just about every home on the lake has a dock, and just about every dock has a light.
 The lights attract bugs, and the bugs attract fish.
 Troll around the edges of the lake at night to catch bluegill and shellcracker.
 The docks are pretty good places to fish for bream during the daylight hours, too.
 Another spot I’ve found a lot of bream occasionally is in the Blue Hole.
 The water is a beautiful crystal blue here, and you can easily spot fish.
 To get there, go past the arm of the campground and turn into the creek.
 You’ll need a boat with a shallow draft to navigate.

 Crappie: Blackshear has a healthy population of both black and white crappie.
 They can be found in virtually every part of the lake.
 Swift Creek holds a lot of crappie, but some of the biggest are caught in the upper section of the lake.
 Some weigh over 3 pounds.
-Crappie are also caught around the dock lights at night.
+Crappie is also caught around the dock lights at night.

 Striped bass: For stripers, fish the end of the lake, near the dam.
 Also, try Gum Creek and Swift Creek east of Highway 300.
 The area on both sides of Smoak Bridge is also frequented by stripers.
 Small stripers occasionally can be found around dock lights at night.